Botmasher/open-source-pots/atom/repo-notes-atom-atom.md

     - requires changes
     - needs testing

-## src directory in greater detail
-- flow:
-  - `package.json` has a key `"main"` pointing to `src/main-process/main.js`
-  - `package.json` has a `"standard"` key for `"snapshotResult"`
-  - `src/main-process/main.js` checks for any `snapshotResult`
-  - `main.js` builds a path to and calls `start.js`
-  - `start.js` opens `atom-application.js`:
-    - imports the electron app
-    - imports a path
-    - later in one method there's a same-dir import: Win `squirrel-update`, which in turn imports from `spawner`
-    - defines a `start` function that:
-      - adds exception and rejection handling listeners
-      - parses the command line args
-      - adds app open listeners for path and url
-      - sets app path to user or test data
-      - adds app ready listener to remove open listeners then open Atom app
-        - path built from resource path + `src/main-process/atom-application.js`
-    - (outside `start` are also win32 and user config file functions)
-  - `atom-application` loads and juggles the app
-    - imports `atom-window`, `application-menu`, `config-file`, other Atom stuff
-    - imports `event-kit` disposables
-    - imports electron pieces like `BrowserWindow`, `clipboard`, `screen`
-    - beyond that the Atom app's class is defined including the open method (run from `start`)
-    - see closer look at `atom-application.js` below
-  - classes from other same-dir scripts are included in the Atom application
-    - `atom-window`, `application-menu` `atom-update-manager`, `atom-protocol-handler`, `file-recovery-service`
-    - see closer looks at specific `main-process` files below

 ## TODO learn more about:
 - [X] socket files in `atom-application.js`
   - see beneath the file-by-file summaries for supporting stuff